farhanfatur/Lara-React/README.md

 ## LaraReact
-Simple example app create with Laravel and React JS(whole i learn for now)
+Simple example app create with Laravel and React JS(for now)

 ### Installation
 #### 1. Install dependencies laravel and react